 Artist Mackenzie Thorpe unveils a world first sculpture at

-Transporter Bridge dedicated to families of industry who shaped
+Transporter Bridge dedicated to families of industry who shaped the town.

 In front of an expectant Middlesbrough crowd and in the shadow of the iconic Tees Transporter Bridge, artist Mackenzie Thorpe unveiled a poignant new bronze sculpture, Waiting For Me Dad.
 Like many men from the town Mackenzie once worked in the industry and shipyards of the area making the sculpture an appropriate and poignant way to mark his 30th anniversary as an artist.